wavefrontHQ/docs/pages/doc/trace_data_details.md

 **Note:** A service page also displays RED metrics that are collected and sent by the [framework SDKs](wavefront_sdks.html#sdks-that-instrument-frameworks).
 These SDKs report the RED metrics directly from the instrumented framework APIs, instead of deriving them from the reported spans.
 (Other metrics and histograms might be sent as well.)

-### RED Metric Names
+### RED Metric Counters and Histograms

-Wavefront constructs the names of the RED metrics as shown in the following tables.
-You can use these names in [queries](#querying-for-red-metrics).
+The types of RED metrics that we show in the [predefined charts](#predefined-charts) are rates and 95th percentile distributions.
+These metrics are themselves based on underlying counters and histograms that Wavefront automatically derives from spans.
+You can use these underlying counters and histograms in [custom RED metrics queries](#custom-red-metrics-queries).

+Wavefront constructs the names of the underlying counters and histograms as shown in the tables below.
 The name components `<application>`, `<service>`, and `<operationName>` are string values that Wavefront obtains from the spans on which the metrics are derived.
 If necessary, Wavefront modifies these strings to comply with the Wavefront [metric name format](wavefront_data_format.html#wavefront-data-format-fields).
-Wavefront also associates each auto-derived RED metric with point tags `application`, `service`, and `operationName`, and assigns the corresponding span values to these point tags.
-The span values are assigned without being modified.
+Wavefront also associates each metric with point tags `application`, `service`, and `operationName`, and assigns the corresponding span tag values to these point tags.
+The span tag values are used without modification.

 {% include warning.html content="Do not configure the Wavefront proxy to add prefixes to metric names.
-Doing so will change the names of the auto-derived RED metrics, and prevent these metrics from appearing in the Wavefront UI, e.g., in [predefined charts](#predefined-charts)." %}
+Doing so will change the names of the RED metric counters and histograms, and prevent these metrics from appearing in the Wavefront UI, e.g., in [predefined charts](#predefined-charts)." %}

 <table id = "oplevelredmetrics">
 <colgroup>